joshihimanshu21/Context-Switch-Slide/README.md

 Switch Slide based on the context of the speech

 - Change the path of the desired presentation file
-- Then run > python3 python-pptx.py
+- > python3 python-pptx.py

-- Note : This only works on windows operating system
+## Note : This only works on windows operating system